Interdisciplinary Studies (IS)

 IS 250 Personal Development for Effective Teams (3) Exploration and application of basic leadership theories and processes which foster personal and interpersonal development via cognitive experiential classroom methods and mentoring relationships with experienced peer leaders.
 (Cross-listed as ENGR 250)

 IS 291 Community Service Practicum (V) Supervised fieldwork in community agency, arranged by student.
 Repeatable one time.
-Pre: written proposal approved by Honors director and appropriate faculty advisor.
+Pre: written proposal approved by Honors director and appropriate faculty adviser.

 IS 311 Independent Study Tutorial (V) Independent study tutorial.
 A-F only.

 IS 321 Native Americans and Native Hawaiians (3) Comparative-contrastive examination of similarities and differences between Native Americans and Native Hawaiians as the only indigenous peoples of the U.S. with special attention to sociohistorical parallels and mutual contacts since contact with Europeans.
-Perspective is explicitly interdisciplinary by drawing not only on sociology and history, but also on archaeology, ethnology, linguistics and still other disciplines.
+The course perspective is explicitly interdisciplinary by drawing not only on sociology and history, but also on archaeology, ethnology, linguistics and still other disciplines.
 A-F only.
-Pre: HIST 152 and an introductory course in cultural anthropology, political science or sociology; or consent.
-(Alt. years) DS
+Pre: HIST 151 and HIST 152 and an introductory course in cultural anthropology, political science or sociology, or consent.
+DS (Alt. years)

 IS 322 Ethnohistory (3) Review of ethnohistory, i.e. the interdisciplinary, holistic and inclusive investigation of the histories of native peoples drawing not only on documented sources, but also on ethnography, linguistics, archaeology, ecology and other disciplines as an alternative to conventional Eurocolonial history.
 A-F only.
-Pre: HIST 152, or consent.
-(Alt. years) (Cross-listed as ANTH 327) DS
+Pre: HIST 151 and HIST 152, or consent.
+DS (Alt. years)

 IS 330 Information Technology and Culture (3) Investigation of the impact of information technologies on contemporary culture from a variety of perspectives.
 A-F only.
 Pre: upper division or consent.